TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Index.rst

         package extension with composer.

         ..  card-footer:: :ref:`Add your site package with composer <t3sitepackage:extension-installation>`
             :button-style: btn btn-secondary stretched-link

-    ..  card:: :ref:`Create initial pages <t3sitepackage:typo3-backend-create-initial-pages>`

-        Here we show enter the first content into the TYPO3 backend.
-We create pages, add the site configuration from the site package, show the connection of the site configuration and the file :file:`config.yaml` and show case the view module in the TYPO3 backend.

-        ..  card-footer:: :ref:`Work with your first content <t3sitepackage:typo3-backend-create-initial-pages>`
-            :button-style: btn btn-secondary stretched-link

     ..  card:: :ref:`Main menu <t3sitepackage:main-menu-creation>`